 Gifts for the best kind of people:

-For a more cost-efficient option, reserve a spot in a local cooking class that specializes in global cuisine.
+Reserve a spot in a local cooking class that specializes in global cuisine.
 Thai, French, and Italian food are good options, or opt for a more adventurous choice like Dim Sum or Sushi.
 Bonus points if you sign up to go with them!
-Sur La Table ($30-$80) has some good options, and so does Le Cordon Bleu ($125).
+Sur La Table has some good options.

 You can never go wrong with cookbooks!
 Check out my list of international cookbooks right here.

-Another great idea is a subscription to the new Try the World boxes ($40/box), or get even more creative and put together a basket of imported goodies from World Market.
+Another great idea is a subscription to the new Try the World boxes, or get even more creative and put together a basket of imported goodies from World Market.
 Don’t forget the wine.

 For the Coffee Aficionado: Morning Upgrades

 Let’s be real.
 Coffee should be consumed in the afternoon and evening, too.
 Sleep is for the weak.